geebioso/VDGLM/README.md

 ## 4) Plot Brain Images

 Brain images can be plotted in a semi-automated way, or manually.
+All the files this section instructs you how to create are already included in the repo for analysis we ran in the paper.

 ### Semi-automated Plotting